tamta117/SCMU/README.md

     + `map_site.R` creates a study site map.
     + `graph_acoustic_data.R` is used to generate plots using model results for acoustic data.
     + `graph_camera_data.R` is used to generate plots using model results for camera data.
+    + `deployment_dates_plot.R` is used to generate a plot of deployment dates for acoustic units and camera traps.

 ### Sites
 1. Pinnacle Cave, West Anacapa Island (2 cameras, 1 acoustic device)